udacity/React-Fundamentals-Exercises/L3. State Management/2. Passing Data II/SolutionExplanation.md

 Now, the top-down approach to making this app involves identifying each component first and then starting to code.
 We recommend practicing this approach because it will help you later in the course, when you learn about state and your apps become more complex.

 An intuitive way of breaking an app into components is to draw what you want your resulting app to look like and then to physically draw boxes around each piece of our application.
-Feel free to take a look at this article to see an example of that: https://brotzky.co/blog/react-thinking-in-components

 ## How to Know What Should be a Component: